 Dilli Haat at Pitampura was built with the addition of a spice market, art gallery, and sculpture display.

 Tourists will find some off-beat attractions near Janakpuri Dilli Haat.
 These include Kumhar Gram Potter's Village, Tihar Food Court, and King's Park Street.
 Tihar Food Court, on Jail Road, is a restaurant run by Tihar Jail inmates.
 It's an inspiring rehabilitation initiative.
-King's Park Street, about 15 minutes from Janakpuri Dilli Haat in Raja Gardens, is a cultural hub created from transformed urban wasteland.
-One of Delhi's best boutique hotels is located in Janakpuri too.
+King's Park Street, about 15 minutes from Janakpuri Dilli Haat in Raja Gardens, is a cultural hub created from the transformed urban wasteland.
+One of Delhi's best boutique hotels is located in Janakpuri, too.

-What Can you Buy at Dilli Haat?
+What Can You Buy at Dilli Haat?

 Unfortunately, cheap imported Chinese products are starting to be sold at Dilli Haat, which is disappointing and concerning.
-This stems from the fact that an increasing number of stalls are being occupied by middlemen and traders, rather than genuine artisans.
+This stems from the fact that an increasing number of stalls are being occupied by middlemen and traders rather than genuine artisans.

 Festivals and Events at Dilli Haat